 Myers Tree Care practices the ancient art of Hedge Laying in Stockport

-On acceptance of the contract we undertook flail cutting to the sides of the hedge to improve access into the base of the hedge.
-This made the job a little easier as the hedge was very top heavy and required reducing in width to ensure it was laid correctly, made presentable and stock proof.
+On acceptance of the contract of our services, we undertook flail cutting to the sides of the hedge to improve access into the base of the hedge.
+This made the job a little easier as the hedge was very top-heavy and required reducing in width to ensure it was laid correctly, made presentable and stock proof.